Once you have chosen and booked the venue for your wedding or civil partnership, you must give notice at your local register office.

 Church of England marriages

-You don't usually need to give notice with the register office if you're getting married in a Church of England church.
+You do not usually need to give notice with the register office if you're getting married in a Church of England church.
 For more information about the arrangements that need to be made contact your local church.